arturh/resume/resume.md

 Skills and Perspectives
 -----------------------

-I have work experience with Java, Javascript, Python, Ruby (on Rails) and Bash scripting.
+*   I have work experience with Java, Javascript, Python, Ruby (on Rails) and Bash scripting.
 Just one project in Objective-C, but acquainted with iOS developement.
-Also looking forward to using more functional programming languages (Haskell, Scala or OCaml).
 Experienced refactoring legacy codebases.

+*   Looking forward to using more functional programming languages (Haskell, Scala or OCaml).

+*   Interested in web technologies such as HTML5, CSS3 and new Javascript developments, also UX and interface design.